 Patients with CLD that have AMI can pose a challenge to treating clinicians when considering invasive management strategies.
 A higher rate of the hematological derangements including anemia and coagulopathy can make the use of peri-procedural anticoagulation difficult.
 Additionally, these patients with a higher rate of renal dysfunction have an increased risk of developing contrast-induced nephropathy when undergoing invasive management.
 Expectedly, patients with cirrhosis and end-stage liver disease who undergo PCI and CABG have a higher risk of complications as well as mortality.
 12-14, 20, 21 Similar to the findings seen in cirrhosis, patients with CLD have many of these co-morbidities and thus are also at an increased risk of complications.
 This can lead to a ‘risk-aversion’ tendency among treating physicians leading to lower utilization of invasive procedures in patients with CLD.
 Previous studies that focused on patients with AMI and cirrhosis15, 16 found that the utilization of invasive management is less in patients with cirrhosis.
 In this study, that included a larger group of patients with CLD, we show for the first time that the utilization of invasive management, including CA, PCI, CABG and thrombolytic therapy was lower in patients with CLD compared to those without CLD.
 Similar to findings in patients with end-stage liver diseae, we found that CLD patients undergoing PCI had worse MACCE and all cause bleeding, when compared to patients without CLD.

 This is the first study where differences in management between various sub-groups of CLD stratified by severity were analyzed.
-Invasive management was used the least among patients with severe and non-severe forms of ALD as compared to other etiologies of CLD.
+PCI was used the least among patients with severe forms of CLD with severe form of ALD showing the worst utilization as compared to other etiologies of CLD.
 There are many possible reasons for this.
 Stigmatization of patients that have alcohol dependence/abuse is a known phenomenon,22 and can lead to a lower utilization of invasive strategies.
 ALD patients can also present with withdrawal and delirium tremens, making the performance of invasive procedures difficult.
 Also, the rate of progression of liver disease with metabolic and hematological abnormalities, in general, is worse in patients with ALD compared to other CLD etiologies 23 and may preclude providers from performing invasive procedures more so in this sub-group.
 The progression of CLD from viral hepatitis is slower, leading to a relatively better hematological and metabolic profile in those with non-severe disease.
-This may explain why there was no difference in utilization of invasive strategies in patients with non-severe viral hepatitis related CLD when compared to patients without CLD.
+This may explain why there was no difference in utilization of invasive strategies (CA and PCI) in patients with non-severe viral hepatitis related CLD when compared to patients without CLD.

 Prior smaller studies have shown worse outcomes including mortality in patients with cirrhosis and AMI,15, 16 and this large analysis shows similar findings in the larger group of patients with CLD.
 The higher risk of adverse events in patients with CLD could be related to many of the above-mentioned co-morbidities such as renal dysfunction and hematological derangements including thrombocytopenia, anemia and coagulopathy.
 Antiplatelet agents and statins, which form the mainstay of CAD and AMI therapy, are underutilized in patients with CLD.24 The utilization of invasive strategies has been associated with improved outcomes in this patient population,16 and its lower rate in patients with CLD is also a likely cause of worse outcomes.
 In addition, death from non-cardiac etiologies is more likely in patients with CLD which explains why patients who underwent PCI, the risk of mortality remained high.